Senior Adviser to the President of Sri Lanka

-Senior Adviser to the President is a title used by highest-ranking advisers to the President of Sri Lanka.
-Senior Presidential Advisers are attached to but are not part of the Presidential Secretariat.
+Chief/Senior Adviser to the President is a title used by the highest-ranking advisers to the President of Sri Lanka.
+Chief/Senior Presidential Advisers are attached to but are not part of the Presidential Secretariat.
 The title has been used formally since 1990's to differentiate from other Presidential Advisers and Coordinating Secretaries.
+Since 2024, the title of Chief Adviser to the President has been used.

 Responsibilities

-Over time, Senior Advisers have been appointed to advice the president on following areas:
+Over time, Senior Advisers have been appointed to advise the president on following areas: